 Altitude is by far the most difficult aspect of this trek which makes it tougher than your usual trek of similar length.
 Acute mountain sickness (AMS) should not be underestimated by anyone, especially when trekking a route of this altitude.
 The trek starts after your flight to Lukla, which stands at just below 3,000m & then you make your way up to base camp at around 5,400m.
 The height from where you can experience a breathtaking view of the all-region is Kala Patthar at just over 5,500m.
 Before your trek is sure to seek professional medical advice & information about AMS like symptoms & treatment to make yourself fully aware of it.
 It is also necessary to know that altitude sickness has no relation to fitness level, age or gender.

 Everest Base Camp Trek Difficulty- Weather & Temperature

 Uncertain weather & extreme temperature is another trekking difficulty caused by altitude.
 The weather cannot really be predicted in this part of the country.
 Moreover, depending on the weather and altitude, the temperatures can sharply drop down at night, which even gets below the freezing level in winter.

 Despite all these difficulties, this place on earth is able to attract thousands of trekkers every year.
-It’s obvious that you will struggle during your trek, For some trekkers, it might be tougher than they expected & for some it might be less but once you make it to the top, you’ll realise that it was all worth it.
+It’s obvious that you will struggle during your trek, For some trekkers, it might be tougher than they expected & for some, it might be less but once you make it to the top, you’ll realize that it was all worth it.
 The majestic view gives you all the reasons to forget about your pain & smile & be proud of your achievement.